-Supported Employment for Young Adults - Job Development 2
+SE for Young Adults - Job Development 2

 "So yeah and sometimes the places where we go, even the management, the turnover is high...so even every time I go in and meet someone I may have to start over.
-ES8
+ES8 and over again.
+ES9

-"Part of the problem is that it's all online and a lot of the kind of discretionary decisions are taken away from managers.....
+"Part of the problem is that it's all online and a lot of the kind of discretionary decisions are taken away from managers....
 They could think I'm great and love [our service] and think this is fantastic work but okay, hope they get through the assessment.
 So, that's a big problem.
-So that's why I get apply online over and over and over again.
-ES9
+So that's why I get apply online over and over

-Job Development - Developing the Employer Relationship
+SE for Young Adults - Developing the Employer Relationship